 Can I recycle large electronics in my curbside recycling program?

-Large appliances are often featured in bulky waste collection programs, a special type of curbside recycling.
+Generally, no. Large appliances are often collected in bulky waste collection programs, a special type of curbside recycling.
 You’ll need to schedule this collection with your local solid waste office, and specify what type of appliance you have to see if there are any preparation requirements.

 Are any large appliances more or less valuable to recycle?